-- increases in incidence rates for disability, medical, dental, critical illness, and other coverage; and - decreases in the rate of claim termination.
+- increases in incidence rates for disability, medical, detail, ditical illness, and other coverage; and - decreases in the rate of claim termination.

-These may arise from a variety of causes, some of which incluse:
+These may arise from a variety of causes, some of which include:

-- a prolonged high unemployment recessionary environment leading to both sharply increased incidence rates and low claim a manation rates for disability; - an increase in incidence rates without increasing data rates (for example, in the case of non-life threatening epidemic, a accelent rates), or increased rates of diagnosis of critical illness as a result disensitive diagnostic technologies; - improved treatment for diseases, such as AIDS, that decrease both recovery rates and death rates for disabled ives and survival period rates for critical illness insurance; - court rulings in favour of the policyholder which limit the insurer's ability to adjudicate claims; - retrenchment of over ment social security programs; - escalation in den.
-1 and medical costs; and - misestimated experience due to a lack of credible experience data.
+- a prolonged high unemployment recissionary environment leading to both sharply increased incidence rates and low laim termination rates for disability; - an increase in incidence rates without increasing death rates (for example, in the case of non-life threater any epidenic, or accident rates), or increased rates of diagnosis of critical illness as a result of sensitive diagnostic technologies; - improved treatment to discost, such as AIDS, that decrease both recovery rates and death rates for cabled lives and survival period rates for critical illness insurance; - court rulings in Swoar of the policyholder which limit the insurer's ability to adjudicate chains; - retrenchment of government social security programs; - escalation in dental and medical costs; and - misestimation of expected experience due to a lack of credible experience data.